You're probably violating AI hiring laws in states you've never operated in

 Quick Hits

-The EEOC has issued guidance on AI in hiring — focusing on how existing anti-discrimination law applies to automated tools — but enforcement actions specifically targeting AI have been limited.
+The EEOC Enforcement Gap The EEOC has issued guidance on AI in hiring (focusing on how existing anti-discrimination law applies to automated tools) but enforcement actions specifically targeting AI have been limited.
 That's not because the risk is low; it's because large-scale AI discrimination cases require technical expertise that regulators are still building.
 The enforcement environment will tighten.
 Proactive compliance now is dramatically less expensive than reactive remediation later.

-The EU AI Act's high-risk AI provisions — which cover employment AI — are phasing in over a multi-year period, but the obligation to begin conformity assessments is already in motion for new deployments.
+EU AI Act Employment Timeline The EU AI Act's high-risk AI provisions (which cover employment AI) are phasing in over a multi-year period, but the obligation to begin conformity assessments is already in motion for new deployments.
 Companies using AI to screen candidates in Europe need to be working on this now, not when the final enforcement deadlines arrive.
 The documentation requirements alone are significant.

 The Operator's Take

-I sit in an unusual position — I build the tools, and I track the regulations closely.
+I sit in an unusual position (I build the tools, and I track the regulations closely.
 Here's my honest read: most of the compliance burden created by these laws is reasonable.
-Transparency, bias auditing, human oversight — these aren't unreasonable asks.
+Transparency, bias auditing, human oversight) these aren't unreasonable asks.
 What's genuinely burdensome is the patchwork.
 Complying with five different regulatory frameworks that use different definitions, different thresholds, and different enforcement mechanisms is expensive in a way that has nothing to do with whether your AI is actually good or fair.
-The industry needs federal preemption — a single national standard that's rigorous but coherent.
+The industry needs federal preemption, a single national standard that's rigorous but coherent.
 Until then, the compliance cost asymmetrically burdens smaller employers who can't afford the legal infrastructure, while large enterprises absorb it as a line item.
 That's not a good outcome for anyone.

-Disclosure and consent documentation is where most employers fall short first — either because they're using generic language that doesn't meet the specific requirements of the laws that apply to them, or because they have no disclosure process at all.
+Disclosure and consent documentation is where most employers fall short first, either because they're using generic language that doesn't meet the specific requirements of the laws that apply to them, or because they have no disclosure process at all.
 The AI Screening Disclosure & Consent Templates I put together are jurisdiction-aware, covering the specific requirements of NYC, Illinois, California, and the EU.
 Ready to use with your legal team's review.

 Get it here → AI Screening Disclosure & Consent Templates